-5 of the Best Vanguard Funds to Buy
+5 of the Best Vanguard Funds From 5 Different Categories

-- Vanguard Total Stock Market Index (VTSMX): This is the biggest mutual fund in the world for good reason.
-VTSMX passively covers the entire U.S. stock market in one fund.
-Therefore investors get exposure to thousands of stocks in one cheap fund.
-And like many of the cheapest stock funds, long-term performance tends to beat the majority of actively-managed funds, especially for 10-year periods and longer.
+This is the biggest mutual fund in the world for a good reason.
+VTSAX passively covers the entire U.S. stock market in one fund.
+That means you can get exposure to thousands of stocks in one cheap fund.
+And like many of the cheapest stock funds, long-term performance tends to beat the majority of actively managed funds.
+This is especially true for 10-year periods and longer.
 As of September 29, 2021, the expense ratio for VTSAX was a low 0.04%.

-- Vanguard Total Bond Market Index (VBMFX): Like VTSMX, this fund invests in the entire U.S. market, except in the case of VBMFX, it's the entire bond market.
-The combination of low expenses and broad diversification makes VBMFX hard to beat.
+Like VTSAX, this fund invests in the entire U.S. market.
+But in the case of VBTLX, it's the entire bond market.
+The combination of low expenses and broad diversification makes VBTLX hard to beat.
 Expenses for VBTLX were just 0.05% as of September 29, 2021.

-- Vanguard Total International Stock Index (VGTSX): Continuing the theme of capturing large portions of the stock market with one low-cost mutual fund, VGTSX offers exposure to more than 5,000 stocks outside of the U.S. As a passively-managed index fund that tracks an index, don't expect VGTSX to be a top performer in the short run but the long-term returns, such as those of 10 years or longer, can be expected to be above average and ahead of the majority of actively managed funds.
+This fund continues the theme of capturing large portions of the stock market with one low-cost mutual fund.
+VTIAX offers exposure to more than 7,400 stocks outside of the U.S. As a passively managed index fund that tracks an index, don't expect VTIAX to be a top performer in the short run.
+But the long-term returns, such as those of 10 years or longer, can be expected to be above average.
+They also may be ahead of the majority of actively managed funds.
 Expenses for VTIAX are extremely low for an international stock fund; they're just 0.11% as of September 29, 2021.

-- Vanguard Health Care (VGHCX): Vanguard also offers sector funds and VGHCX is one of the best and oldest on the market.
-Focusing on healthcare stocks, such as Bristol-Myers Squibb (BMY) and UnitedHealth Group (UNH), VGHCX is one of the best performing funds over the past 20 years.
+Vanguard also offers sector funds.
+And VGHCX is one of the best and oldest on the market.
+Focusing on healthcare stocks, such as Bristol-Myers Squibb (BMY) and UnitedHealth Group (UNH), VGHCX is one of the best-performing funds over the past 20 years.
 Benefiting from an aging population and advances in biotechnology and medical devices, VGHCX could be a top performer over the next decade or more.
 Expenses were just 0.32% as of September 29, 2021.